-We expect mid-single-digit returns for the S&P 500 in 2017, consistent with historical mid-to-late economic cycle performance.
+We expect mid-single-digit returns for the S&P 500 in 2017, consistent with historical mid-to-late economic cycle performance, while the policy path carries the potential to produce upside to that forecast.
 We forecast mid- to high-single-digit earnings growth in 2017, driven by better economic growth, energy's recovery, a stable U.S. dollar, and resilient corporate profit margins.
 We see similar performance between growth and value, with accelerating economic and profit growth and potentially improved financial sector performance favoring value, while relative valuations and our favorable technology sector view favor growth.
-We expect small and midcap underperformance early in 2017 to potentially reverse as prospects for corporate tax reform begin to improve.
+We expect small and midcap underperformance early in 2017 to reverse as prospects for corporate tax reform begin to improve.
 Geographically, we favor U.S. and emerging markets.